 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Prostate Biopsy and Change in Ejaculate
+Can Prostate Biopsy Cause Change in Ejaculate

 Your change in ejaculate is not common following prostate biopsy (common following prostate biopsy is discoloration of the ejaculate to red-brown tinge due to blood from the prostatic glands mixed with the white-sticky fluid which comes from the seminal vesicles through the ejaculatory ducts that traverse the prostate gland before emptying into the prostatic urethra).
 The loss of white-sticky may be temporary pending recovery from any swelling or injury which has blocked the ejaculatory ducts.
 We can not "see" ejaculatory ducts on transrectal ultrasound under normal circumstances.
 Therefore, we can not aim the biopsy away from the ejaculatory ducts.
 In general, the peripheral zone is the target of prostate biopsies and this usually will miss the ejaculatory ducts.
 You should discuss with your urologist if this does not resolve (4-6 weeks).